Microblading is a process where semi-permanent ink is pushed into the skin using a needle. The procedure is common for defining eyebrows.

 It is not recommended to perform the treatment:

-• If any skin diseases symptoms or irritation appears on the particular area (eyebrows, eye line or lips)
+• If any skin diseases symptoms or irritation appear on the particular area (eyebrows, eye line, or lips).

-• If you are using Accutane, Isotretinoinor other strong retinoids (after 6 months ¡t is allowed)
+• If you are using Accutane, Isotretinoinor other strong retinoids (after 6 months it is allowed).

-• If you are suffering a sunburn or frostbitten (treatment allowed after symptoms disappear)
+• If you are suffering from sunburn or frostbitten (treatment allowed after symptoms disappear).

-• You have to be off Accutane or any prescribe acne medications for 1 year.
+• You have to be off Accutane or any prescribed acne medications for 1 year.
 NO Exceptions!

-• Do not drink coffee, alcohol or energizing drinks on the day before and of procedure.
+• Do not drink coffee, alcohol, or energizing drinks on the day before or after the procedure.
 This will minimize any oozing/bleeding or swelling after the procedure.

-• If you are used to getting your brows tinted, do at least 1 week prior to the permanent makeup procedure.
+• If you get your brows tinted, do it at least 1 week prior to the permanent makeup procedure.

 • If you get your eyebrows waxed, threaded, or tinted, please have this done at least 72 hours prior to your scheduled procedure.
 It is recommended to wait at least 14 days to have them waxed or threaded & 30 days for tinting after the procedure.